ivost/openvino-playground/security_barrier_camera_cpp/README.md

     -fps                       Optional.
 Set the playback speed not faster than the specified FPS.
 0 removes the upper bound.
     -n_wt                      Optional.
 Set the number of threads including the main thread a Worker class will use.
     -display_resolution        Optional.
 Specify the maximum output window resolution.
-    -tag                       Required for HDDL plugin only.
-If not set, the performance on Intel(R) Movidius(TM) X VPUs will not be optimal.
-Running each network on a set of Intel(R) Movidius(TM) X VPUs with a specific tag.
-You must specify the number of VPUs for each network in the hddl_service.config file.
-Refer to the corresponding README file for more information.
     -nstreams "<integer>"      Optional.
 Number of streams to use for inference on the CPU or/and GPU in throughput mode (for HETERO and MULTI device cases use format <device1>:<nstreams1>,<device2>:<nstreams2> or just <nstreams>)
     -nthreads "<integer>"      Optional.
 Number of threads to use for inference on the CPU (including HETERO and MULTI cases).
     -u                         Optional.
 List of monitors to show initially.